Worldwide postal code validation for Laravel and Lumen

 composer require axlon/laravel-postal-code-validation

-this by adding the following line to your
+package manually, you can do this by adding the following line to your

 'providers' => [ ...
 Axlon\PostalCodeValidation\ValidationServiceProvider::class, ... ],